-Some slight cheating for this one again, as I do in fact use some Tom Yam paste from the supermarket as the initial base.
-Seriously though the packet mixes are so good now, why bother adding 30-40 minutes of prep time if you are in a rush to cook.
-Especially like me with two kids sitting there starting to chew on their finger nails with hunger pangs kicking in.
+Some slight cheating for this one again, as I do use some Tom Yam paste from the supermarket as the initial base.
+Seriously though the packet mixes are so good now, why bother adding 30-40 minutes of prep time if you are in a rush to cook?
+Especially like me with two kids sitting there starting to chew on their fingernails with hunger pangs kicking in.
 Here we go with my recipe for Tom Yam Fish Head Soup.

 First though to resolve any confusion.
-You would know if you lived in Singapore that fish heads usually go in curries not Tom Yam soup.
+You would know if you lived in Singapore that fish heads usually go in curries, not Tom Yam soup.
 So my fusion version is to combine the two.
-Hence Tom Yam Fish Head Soup.
+Hence Tom Yam Fish Head Soup Recipe.

-Easily enough for 2-4, but I suppose it depends who demands to eat the fish cheeks will in turn determine how many fish heads you’ll need.
-In to a big pot or saucepan add in:
+Easily enough for 2 to 4, but I suppose it depends on who demands to eat the fish cheeks will in turn determine how many fish heads you’ll need.
+In a big pot or saucepan add the following: